Pain management: Physical medicine and rehabilitation

-Physical medicine and rehabilitation (PM&R), a medical specialty, uses a range of physical techniques, such as heat and electrotherapy, as well as therapeutic exercises and behavioral therapy in the management of pain.
-PM&R techniques are usually part of an interdisciplinary or multidisciplinary program that might also include pharmaceuticals.
+Physical medicine and rehabilitation (PM&R), a medical specialty, uses a range of physical techniques, such as heat therapy and electrotherapy, as well as therapeutic exercises and behavioral therapy in the management of pain.
+PM&R techniques are usually part of an interdisciplinary program that might also include pharmaceuticals.
 Spa therapy has shown positive effects in reducing pain among patients with chronic low back pain, but its evidence base is limited.
-Studies have shown that kinesiotape can be used to reduce chronic low back pain.
-The US Centers for Disease Control recommended that physical therapy and exercise be prescribed as first-line treatments (rather than opioids) for multiple causes of chronic pain in 2016 guidelines.
+Studies have shown that elastic therapeutic tape can be used to reduce chronic low back pain.
+The Centers for Disease Control and Prevention recommended that physical therapy and exercise be prescribed as first-line treatments (rather than opioids) for multiple causes of chronic pain in 2016 guidelines.
 Applicable disorders include chronic low back pain, osteoarthritis of the hip and knee, and fibromyalgia.
-Exercise alone or with other rehabilitation disciplines (including psychotherapeutic approaches) can have a positive effects on pain.
+Exercise alone or with other rehabilitation disciplines (including psychotherapeutic approaches) can have a positive effect on pain.
 Besides improving the experience of pain itself, exercise can also improve individuals' well-being and general health.

-Manipulative and mobilization therapies are considered safe interventions for low back pain, with manipulation potentially offering a larger therapeutic effect.
+Manual and joint mobilization therapies are considered safe interventions for low back pain, with manual therapy potentially offering a larger therapeutic effect.

-Specifically in chronic low back pain, education about the way the brain processes pain in conjunction with routine physiotherapy interventions may provide short-term relief of disability and pain.
+Specifically in chronic low back pain, education about how the brain processes pain, in conjunction with routine physiotherapy interventions, may provide short-term relief of disability and pain.